 - Sheila Mendoza, Housing Coordinator, Phi Mu

-The design fees for a new client would be the equivalent of a room-and-a-half at the Premier level.
+The design fees for a new client would be the equivalent of two rooms at Flat Fee Design rates.

-Want to see ALL of the “After” photos?
+Want to see more photos?
 They’re right here, in my Portfolio.